Puberty and Preoccupation with Personal Appearance

 While the child was comparatively unselfconscious of personal looks, with puberty and adolescence, physical appearance becomes a primary concern.
 How best to look, that is the pressing question?
 Now popular icons and models in the media and advertising market place provide a compelling answer in the forms of idealized models of sexual attractiveness and beauty which can turn out to have a lot of ugly consequences for young people.

 Since ideal is rarely real, very few young people can measure up to these physical standards of womanly and manly physical appearance.
 Thus, comparing themselves to these ideals and coming up wanting, in some ways they end up feeling badly about their bodies more often than not.
-However, dissatisfaction with one’s looks doesn’t mean that efforts at changing appearance are not be made.
-Thus, girls can be driven to thin down and get slimmer while boys can be driven to bulk up and get bigger.
+However, dissatisfaction with one’s looks doesn’t mean that efforts at changing appearance are not made.
+Thus, girls can be driven to become slimmer while boys can be driven to bulk up and get bigger.

 Dressing according to fashion becomes more important to keep up with and fit in with friends.
 Thus when the teenager complains they have nothing to wear, and the parent complains about a closet full of clothes that fit just fine, the adult doesn’t understand that “fit” is not a physical issue, but a fashionable one.
 “I’d be laughed out of school if I showed up in that outfit.
 That’s so last year!”